5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 5. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 If you have a the stock configuration with an Intel WiFi/Bluetooth card, it may work with the [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
 		- Check the compatibility list to find out if your card is supported.
+		- Remove `BluetoolFixup` and `Brcm` Kexts
-		- Remove the BluetoolFixup and Brcm Kexts, add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot from this EFI!
+		- Add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot with this EFI!
 	- **Case 2: 3rd Party WiFi/BT Cards**.
 These require the `1vyrain` Jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
-		- I use a 3rd Party WiFi/BT Card by Broadcom so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
+		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
 		- `BrcmFirmwareData.kext` is used to inject firmwares of Broadcom devices.
-Alternatively, you could use `BrcmFirmwareRepo.kext` which is more efficient but it needs to be installed into `System/Library/Extensions` directly since it cannot be injected by Bootloaders.
+Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
-		- If you use a WiFi/BT Card from a different vendor than Intel or Broadcom, remove BluetoolFixup and the the "Brcm…" Kexts and add the required Kext(s) for your card to the kext folder and `config.plist` before deploying the EFI folder.
+		- If you use a WiFi/BT Card from a different vendor than Intel or Broadcom, remove BluetoolFixup and the the Brcm Kexts
+		- Add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

 6. **Alternative/Optional Kexts**:
 	- [**itlwm**](https://github.com/OpenIntelWireless/itlwm): Kext for Intel WiFi Cards.
 Use instead of `AirportBrcmFixup`if you don't use a Broadcom WiFi Card